 '''

-v = 1;

-dt = 0.1;
+set v 1 >> set dt 0.1

 '''

 Recall that one end of the molecule was constrained to the origin and the other end was constrained to a moving point.
 The distance between the two constraints was changed from 13 Å to 33 Å with the constant velocity v.
-Define an array c representing the distance between the two constraint points at each time step:
+Define an array (list) c representing the distance between the two constraint points at each time step: